Checklist8 min

 • Create 3-4 brand/competitor keywords: [competitor name] + alternative, switching from [competitor], frustrated with [competitor]

-• Create 3-4 pain-point keywords using the exact language from Step 2
+• Create 3-4 pain-point keywords using the exact language from Step 2.
+Need inspiration?
+Grab ready-made ideas from our social listening keyword templates

 • Create 2-3 recommendation keywords: best [your category] for [use case], anyone recommend a [your product type], what do you use for [problem]